Programming Tutorials

 Email limits and message limitations in Office 365

-Configure Outlook Manually for Office 365
+Configure IIS as SMTP relay server for Office 365

 Change Dirsync synchronization frequency